 After high school and a two year stint studying painting, photography and sculpture with Italo Scanga, at the Tyler School of Art in Philadelphia, I moved to Connecticut where I further honed my trade by photographing rehearsals for Long Wharf Theatre YPT (Young Peoples Theatre) and evening production stills for New Havens' Summer theatre "Theatre in the Park.
 This led to my first professional job as house photographer for The St. Nicholas Theatre in Chicago, working with playwright-in-residence: David Mamet and shooting production stills with Pre-"Evita" actress/singer Patti Lupone & Pre- "RoboCop"actor, Peter Weller, for a production of David Mamet's play, "The Woods."

-In the summer of 1978, entertainer Billy Fellows introduced me to John Davidson, who after seeing some of my photography, invited me to work as "Camp photographer" for the launch of his "Singer's Summer Camp"(aka JDSSC) located on Catalina Island.
+In 1978, entertainer Billy Fellows introduced me to John Davidson, who after seeing some of my photography, invited me to work as "Camp photographer" for the launch of his "Singer's Summer Camp"(aka JDSSC) located on Catalina Island.
 Along with processing film in a darkroom that was raided every night by a batch of baby wild boar, I got to spend some of the best times of my life on board John's classic yacht "Principia", which was docked in Toyon Bay, and ferried celebrity guest speakers back and forth from Los Angeles.
 These guests included: Kenny Rogers, Andy Williams, producer Pierre Cossette, Mimes Shields & Yarnell, and actress Florence Henderson.

 In 1980, I moved to Hollywood and soon after signed a contract as House Photographer with the newly-opened Beverly Theatre, in Beverly Hills.
 This allowed me to spend the better part of the next decade photographing an amazing array of artists including Bob Dylan, Ray Charles, B.B.
 King, Tina Turner, James Brown, Miles Davis, Cyndi Lauper, Count Basie, Sarah Vaughn, Bryan Adams, Stephane Grappelli, Herbie Hancock, Phoebe Snow, Sonny Rollins, Aretha Franklin, Gladys Knight, Pattie LaBelle, Jerry Lee Lewis, Jerry Garcia, Donovan, The Four Tops, Arlo Guthrie, Jerry Seinfeld, Smokey Robinson, The Turtles and The Temptations - to name a few who performed at that magnificent old art deco house.
 This was truly a magical time in my life.
 I built my music portfolio at the "Bev Zone."